If you’re keen to delve into overnight or extended hiking trips this year, you’ll need to purchase a hiking tent.

 Durable fabrics and alloy poles come together to create a roomy and functional shelter with impressive weatherproof properties.
 The inner is solid and has mesh doors making these a true 3-season tent and they even come with internal storage pockets, lantern hanging points and a compression storage sack.

-The EPE Spartan hiking tents are ideal for any hiking adventure.
+The EPE Spartan hiking tents are ideal for any trailblazing adventure.

 These guys come in at under a hundred bucks, which is likely why they sell so well.
 I suspect they may not have the same usable life as the higher end tents but hey, you get what you pay for, and they get a good rap when it comes to performance.